Orlando3700/Quiz-Application-With-Timer-Node.js-Server.js-Express.js-Restful-API-MySQL/README.md

 ### 3. Configure the MySQL Database
 - Create Database and Tables

-Run the following SQL in your MySQL shell or GUI (e.g., phpMyAdmin, MySQL Workbench):
+Run the following SQL in your MySQL Workbench):

 CREATE DATABASE quiz_app;